 - How noisy is the massager?

 You’ll also want to decide whether you want a foot massager that is designed to improve circulation in your foot, or more of an “all-purpose” option.
-If your top priority is improving circulation, the MedMassager is hands-down the best option on the market.
+If your top priority is improving circulation, the MedMassager is hands-down the best massager on the market.
+This one uses a design that oscillates a platform to massage instead of Shiatsu style rollers.

 It’s also worth considering the weight and portability of the foot massager as well — particularly for the elderly or those with health conditions.
 Having a handle can make a massager significantly easier to move around, and of course the lighter a product is, the easier it is to move around when needed.